VeriBlock/pop-phl/src/qt/README.md

 ### placehgui.(h/cpp)

-Represents the main window of the Placeholders UI.
+Represents the main window of the Bitcoin UI.

 ### \*model.(h/cpp)